SaritraGmbH/pipeweave/SPEC.md

 **Use Cases:**

+- **Local development** — Use local filesystem storage for fast iteration without cloud dependencies
 - **Multi-cloud redundancy** — Store data in both AWS and GCS
 - **Cost optimization** — Use cheaper storage for non-critical data
 - **Data residency** — Keep data in specific regions or providers
-- **Development workflow** — Local MinIO for dev, S3 for production
+- **Hybrid workflows** — Local storage for dev, MinIO for staging, S3 for production
 - **Migration** — Gradually move from one provider to another

 ### Data Storage Strategy